Gilgamech/CrudRest/README.md

 	5. notes:
 	6. Data:

-This Action shows the real power of Path Variables, by creating a webpage with one line of code.
-First it replaces the %header variable with your webpage's header and menu section.
+This Action shows the real power of Path Variables, by creating a webpage with one line of Action code.
+First it replaces the %header variable with your webpage's header and menu section that you've already stored at /header.html.
 Then it adds the short message, referencing a CSS class in a file loaded by the header.
-Finally, the website footer is loaded from its path variable, before storing the page in RobbieRotten.html's Data property, and responding with it.
+Finally, the website footer is loaded from its Putfile at /footer.html, before storing the page in RobbieRotten.html's Putfile and then responding with it.
 This could be combined with transforming the data with an above function before serving.
 Future updates will increase the functionality and robustness of this dynamic page generation method.

 ## Validation Testing